An easy but delicious recipe for homemade almond milk that's ready in minutes.

 How to Make Almond Milk

-- 1 tsp agave nectar or maple syrup
+- 1 teaspoon maple syrup (or agave nectar)

 - Soak the almonds overnight or-- in a hurry-- zap them in the microwave for around 4 minutes.